Cutting 'hate' out of philanthropy isn't about silencing conservatives, charity says

 "This isn’t about prohibiting free speech or conservative values.
 This is about truly prohibiting funding towards organizations that are inciting violence against individuals," Shelly O'Quinn, CEO of the Innovia Foundation, a philanthropic foundation in eastern Washington and northern Idaho, told Fox News on Monday.

 Innovia recently made its final contribution to VDARE, a far-right anti-immigration organization that the left-leaning Southern Poverty Law Center (SPLC) brands a "hate group."
-The organization explained that a donor had unwittingly contributed to VDARE through its donor-advised fund, and, after seeing a comprehensive review Innovia received from a third party, agreed to withdraw his support.
+The organization explained that a donor had unwittingly contributed to VDARE through its donor-advised fund (DAF), and, after seeing a comprehensive review Innovia received from a third party, agreed to withdraw his support.
+VDARE claimed that the donor switched to a different DAF, rather than agreeing to suspend the gifts.

 VDARE has contested both the SPLC accusation and Innova's claim that VDARE violates its hate policy.

 In recent years, the SPLC and the Council on American-Islamic Relations (CAIR) have pressured charitable foundations to blacklist organizations they brand "hate groups."